VyomOp2/5th-Sem/ERP/Notes.md

 ---

-Here's an in-depth explanation for each question regarding JavaServer Pages (JSP):

----

 1. **Explain the architecture of JSP.
 How does it compare to servlets in terms of request handling?**
    JSP architecture is based on a model where Java code and HTML are embedded together, allowing web designers to create dynamic web pages.
 JSPs compile into servlets on the server-side:
    - **JSPs**: Focus more on presenting data, which makes them easier to use for front-end developers who mainly work with HTML.